Kyriosity/read-write/README+/pencraft/README+/opuses/coll/quotes-No1-IT.md

 # IT quotes - Fluid collection

+## Foreword

 <p dir="rtl">?What is a good quote<br/>
 ?Subtle, humorous, witty<br/>.Nice but not obligatory<br/>
 .Clever and concise? — Prerequisite<br/>
 .One that aged well. - A must</p>
+ALSO CHANGING!!!

+Quotes are everywhere and I'm PUCKY

+LINKS TO AUTHORS

+ARCDECO STAR !!!

 That's why here you find a definite inclination toward IT pioneers whose input to the theory **and** practice remained indisputable.<sup>:raising_hand:</sup>